minhasahasan06-ctrl/Followup-AI/replit.md

 **AI Integration:**
 - OpenAI API (gpt-4o model) for chat functionality with Agent Clona and Assistant Lysa
+- Agent Clona personality optimized for elderly immunocompromised patients:
+  - Warm, friendly, and conversational tone (like a caring friend)
+  - Always greets users warmly and asks how they're feeling
+  - Empathetic and encouraging - celebrates small health wins
+  - Uses simple, everyday language instead of medical jargon
+  - Patient and understanding for elderly users
+  - Engaging in genuine dialogue, not just Q&A
+  - Ends conversations with warm wishes and gentle reminders
 - Sentiment analysis using `sentiment` library for emotional context
 - Context-aware responses based on user role (patient vs. doctor)
 - Medical entity extraction from chat messages (symptoms, medications)